Eating and drinking in Turkey

 Coffee and tea

 Tea has, however, become the national drink, especially in rural areas and among the less well off, as it’s still much cheaper than coffee.
 Home-grown in the eastern Black Sea region since the 1920s, it’s an essential social lubricant.
-It’s prepared in the çaydanlık or demlik, a double-boiler apparatus, with a larger water chamber underneath the smaller receptacle containing dry leaves, to which a small quantity of hot water is added.
+The drink is prepared in a çaydanlık or demlik, a double-boiler apparatus, with a larger water chamber underneath the smaller receptacle containing dry leaves, to which a small quantity of hot water is added.
 After a suitable (or unsuitably long) wait, the tea is decanted into tulip-shaped glasses, then diluted with more water to taste: açık is weak, demli or koyu steeped.
 Sugar comes as cubes on the side; milk is never added.

-Herbal teas are also popular, particularly ıhlamur (linden flower), kuşburnu (rose hip), papatya (camomile) and ada çay (“island” tea), an infusion of a sage common in coastal areas.
+Herbal teas are also popular, particularly ıhlamur (linden flower), kuşburnu (rose hip), papatya (camomile) and ada çay (‘island’ tea), an infusion of a sage common in coastal areas.
 The much-touted apple tea (elma çay) contains chemicals and not a trace of real apple essence.

 Soft drinks

 Fruit juices (meyva suyu) nowadays usually come in cardboard cartons or cans, and are refreshing but high in added sugar.
-Flavours include kayısı (apricot), şeftali (peach) and vişne (sour cherry).
+Flavors include kayısı (apricot), şeftali (peach) and vişne (sour cherry).
 Fresh orange juice is widely available in tourist areas and big cities, as is nar suyu (pomegranate juice).

 Bottled spring water (memba suyu) or fizzy mineral water (maden suyu or soda) are restaurant staples, but cheaper establishments usually offer free potable tap water in a glass bottle or a jug.
 Meşrubat is the generic term for all types of carbonated soft drinks.